Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Related Work

 An exception to the above is~\cite{sankaranarayanan2022semantic}, which quantifies uncertainty in the latent space of GANs.
 Their migration from the image domain to the latent space is a rigid, global, non-linear, non-invertible and uncertainty-oblivious transformation.
 Therefore, quantification of the uncertainty in this domain is quite limited.
-More specifically, rigidity implies that this approach cannot adapt to the complexity of the problem by adjusting the latent space dimension; Globality suggests that it cannot be operated locally on patches in order to better localize the uncertainty assessments; Being non-linear implies that an evaluation of the uncertainty volume (discussed in Section~\ref{sec: Problem Formulation}) in the image domain is hard and next to impossible; Non-invertability of this transformation means that some energy is lost from the image in the analysis and not accounted for, thus hampering the validity of the statistical guarantees; Finally, note that the latent space is, at best, associated with the image content, but does not represent the prime axes of the uncertainty behavior.
-All these shortcomings are converted into advantages in our proposed approach advocated in this paper.
-Note, however, that due to the above, and especially the inability to provide certified volumes of uncertainty, a comparison of our method to~\cite{sankaranarayanan2022semantic} is impossible.
+More specifically, rigidity implies that this approach cannot adapt to the complexity of the problem by adjusting the latent space dimension; Globality suggests that it cannot be operated locally on patches in order to better localize the uncertainty assessments; Being non-linear implies that an evaluation of the uncertainty volume (see Section~\ref{sec: Problem Formulation}) in the image domain is hard and next to impossible; Non-invertability of means that some energy is lost from the image in the analysis and not accounted for, thus hampering the validity of the statistical guarantees; Finally, note that the latent space is associated with the image content, but does not represent the prime axes of the uncertainty behavior.
+Note that due to the above, and especially the inability to provide certified volumes of uncertainty, an experimental comparison of our method to~\cite{sankaranarayanan2022semantic} is impossible.

 Inspired by the above contributions, we propose a novel alternative uncertainty quantification approach that takes spatial relationships into account.
 Our work provides tight uncertainty regions, compared to prior work, with user-defined statistical guarantees through the use of a CP-based paradigm.
-Specifically, we adopted the Learn then Test \cite{angelopoulos2021learn} procedure that provides statistical guarantees for controlling multiple risks in a general setting.
+Specifically, we adopted the Learn then Test \cite{angelopoulos2021learn} that provides statistical guarantees for controlling multiple risks.